grabnerandi/keptn-qualitygate-examples/README.md

 ![](sample/images/github-repo-create.png)

 ## 4. Dynatrace Token
-This example shows keptn quality gates based on Dynatrace metrics.
+This example shows keptn quality gates based on Dynatrace metrics using the new [Dynatrace Metrics v2 API](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/environment-api/metric/).
 Hence you need Dynatrace that instruments the services you want to validate SLOs against.
 In order for keptn to automate that validation we need two things:
 1. **Dynatrace URL**: Thats e.g: https://abc12345.dynatrace.live.com (for SaaS) or your https://managedservice/e/yourenvioronment (for Managed)
 2. **Dynatrace API Token**: Please create a Dytrace API token with access to timeseries as well as read & write configuration (for my advanced service metric SLIs)